TinyMPC/TinyMPC/README.md

 ## TinyMPC on the Crazyflie

-TinyMPC-integrated firmware on the Crazyflie nano-quadrotor is avaiable [here](https://github.com/RoboticExplorationLab/tinympc-crazyflie-firmware).
+TinyMPC-integrated firmware on the Crazyflie nano-quadrotor is available [here](https://github.com/RoboticExplorationLab/tinympc-crazyflie-firmware).

 ## TinyMPC-AL

-An earlier version (not optimized) which can deal with nonlinear dynamics (e.g., bicycle models) is avaiable [here](https://github.com/RoboticExplorationLab/TinyMPC-AL).
+An earlier version (not optimized) which can deal with nonlinear dynamics (e.g., bicycle models) is available [here](https://github.com/RoboticExplorationLab/TinyMPC-AL).

 ## Notes